 We also asked survey takers about their education.
 Within our sample, 29 percent had a college degree, 16 percent had some graduate work, and an additional 35 percent of musicians completed a graduate degree, which means that 80 percent of the sample had a college degree or higher.
 Our sample is much more highly educated than the general population.

 Even more interesting is the number of survey respondents with music school or conservatory training.
-58.3 percent of respondents attended a music school or conservatory and 60.9 percent of respondents earned a degree in music (regardless of the type of school).
+58% of respondents attended a music school or conservatory and 61% of respondents earned a degree in music (regardless of the type of school).

 Survey respondents live all over the US.

 The survey captured a diverse population in terms of geography, with respondents in every state and good dispersion across regions.
-Below is an interactive map of survey respondents by zip code.
+Below is a map of survey respondents by zip code.